Photograph from the Campbell Coe Collection

 The Jabberwock finally closed its doors on July 8, 1967; Hank Bradley recalled that "the last notes played at the Jabberwock were by Rick Shubb, Doc Watson, and Hank Bradley" and this is confirmed by Jef Jaisun's "obituary" for the Jabberwock in the Berkeley Barb (Volume 5, Number 1 (Issue 99) dated July 7-13, 1967) and the listings provided in The Scenedrome therein.

-and used in The Berkeley Barb
+The Berkeley Barb

 In April 2006 Sandy Rothman unearthed a wonderful collection of photographs of the Jabberwock taken by the late Campbell Coe.
 These photographs have been scanned and posted to the Jabberwock Yahoo Group by Tom Weller.

 The list of Jabberwock shows is largely based on advertisements placed in The Berkeley Barb and from information provided by the posters and handbills that have survived.
 The Jabberwock was generally open six nights a week (including a Sunday “hoot” night with any locals who wanted to play).
-There are still a number of significant "holes" in the listings, not least the first six months after the Jabberwock was reborn under the Jolly Blue Giant.
+There are still a few of "holes" in the listings, not least the first six months after the Jabberwock was reborn under the Jolly Blue Giant.

 Any informants with real or imagined information about other acts playing the Jabberwock are encouraged to contact us.
 This is an ongoing project always subject to revision.

-There is a Jabberwock Yahoo Group that was started by the Jolly Blue Giant.
-Earl Crabb and Rick Shubb produced the Humbead's Revised Map of the World.
+There is a Jabberwock Yahoo Group that was started by the late Jolly Blue Giant.

 To keep this page a manageable size the list of Jabberwock Shows and the page of Jabberwock Art now have their own pages.